Cool Stays That Are Leading The Change Towards Responsible Travel In India

 Cool stays that are leading the change towards responsible travel in India

 Picking the right places to stay plays a large role in traveling responsibly.
 In India, there aren’t really too many rules and regulations in place to further the cause.
 However, there are some great hotels that are taking on the challenge, and paving the way towards more responsible travel.
-The ways they do it are manifold – everything from sourcing local to harvesting rainwater, working with the community, and paying attention to sustainable and eco-forward construction and architectural methods.
+The ways they do it are manifold.
+Everything, from sourcing local to harvesting rainwater.
+To working with the community and paying attention to sustainable and eco-forward construction.
+And also architectural methods.
 Here are some unique stays that are making it easier to be a responsible traveler in India.

-ChhotaramPrajapat’s Homestay, Jodhpur: This homestay in the village of Salawas, on the fringes of Jodhpur city, embraces the traditional Rajasthani way of life in all aspects.
-You stay in huts made following age-old practices, which trap the heat in the winters, and stay cool through the harsh summer months.
-Meals consist of Rajasthani delicacies, prepared using ingredients commonly found and consumed in the region.
-There’s an emphasis in all their excursions on being sensitive and aware – the owners offer safaris and treks to the areas surrounding the homestays, but ensure that there are no negative impacts on the environment or the communities that are visited.
+This homestay is in the village of Salawas.
+On the fringes of Jodhpur city, it embraces the traditional Rajasthani way of life in all aspects.
+You stay in huts that are made following age-old practices.
+They trap the heat in the winters, and stay cool through the harsh summer months.
+The meals consist of Rajasthani delicacies, using ingredients commonly found and consumed in the region for it’s preparation.
+There’s an emphasis in all their excursions on being sensitive and aware.
+The owners offer safaris and treks to the areas surrounding the home-stays.
+Ensuring that there are no negative impacts on the environment or the communities that are visited.

 Chandelao Garh, Jodhpur

-Bamboo Retreat Gangtok: The International Ecotourism Society defines ecotourism as “Responsible travel to natural areas, which conserves the environment and sustains the well-being of local people” and that’s just what the folks behind Bamboo Retreat strive towards.
+The International Ecotourism Society defines ecotourism as “Responsible travel to natural areas, which conserves the environment and sustains the well-being of local people”.
+This is what the folks behind Bamboo Retreat also strive towards.
 All waste is segregated and recycled, and organic waste is composted for use in the organic garden.
-They try and source locally as much as they can, and have focused on using renewable, eco-friendly resources in their décor.
-The 12 rooms here are each designed keeping Feng-Shui directives in mind, and are colour-themed accordingly.
-The warm staff is regularly trained on best practices, and Bamboo Retreat also runs workshops for both locals and interested visitors.
+They try and source locally as much as they can, and are focused on using renewable, eco-friendly resources in their décor.
+The 12 rooms here are each designed keeping Feng-Shui’s directives in mind.
+They are colour-themed accordingly.
+The warm staff is regularly trained on best practices, and Bamboo Retreat runs workshops for both locals and interested visitors.